 Therefore, the worker who lost wages or a toe in the above example may receive benefits for his or her foot injuries that resulted in reduced earning capacity, such as tissue damage and broken bones, and he or she also could receive additional benefits for the loss of the amputated toe, if the toe amputation is considered separate and apart from the injuries causing the disability for the wage-loss claim.
 Specific loss benefits for the loss of use of a body part are awarded regardless of whether the injured person is able to return to work.

-If you were injured on the job and would like more information about Pennsylvania "separate and apart" workers' compensation benefits, contact an experienced workers' compensation attorney in your area to learn more about your legal rights and options.
+If you were injured on the job and would like more information about Pennsylvania "separate and apart" workers' compensation benefits, contact an experienced workers comp lawyer in your area to learn more about your legal rights and options.